FIND PROGRAMS NEAR YOU:

 LPN to BSN nursing programs in Florida offer a quick, convenient, and fulfilling pathway to advanced nursing practice.
 These programs prepare you to transition into a new role with new responsibilities by building your knowledge base and preparing you for more intensive and focused work.
 If you already hold an active practical nursing license, LPN to BSN nursing programs in Florida (sometimes called bridge programs) are a great way to elevate your professional profile and move into higher-paying positions.

-Designed for working LPNs interested in exploring their options, this guide outlines what you can expect from a typical LPN to BSN program in Florida.
-You’ll learn more about program costs and financial aid, learning outcomes, and online learning possibilities.
+Designed for working LPNs interested in exploring their nursing degree options, this guide outlines what you can expect from a typical LPN to BSN program in Florida.
+You’ll learn more about program costs and financial aid, learning outcomes, and online learning options.
 You’ll also find answers to your questions about licensure and recent salary and employment trends for Florida nurses with a BSN.
 Keep reading to get started on your path going from LPN to BSN in Florida.

 FAQs About LPN to BSN Programs in Florida